Poetic Justice (film): Plot

 At the next stop, an African marketplace and cultural fair, Lucky and Justice bond over a heartfelt discussion of their respective lives.
 Next, they stop at a beach, contemplating their separate situations in internal monologues.
 Afterward, the friction between Chicago and Iesha explodes when Iesha informs him that she has been seeing someone on the side, and he assaults her.
 Lucky initially decides to abstain until Justice defends Iesha by kicking Chicago in the groin, who retaliatorily attacks her.
-Lucky incapacitates Chicago, and he, Justice and a bleeding and shaken Iesha abandon him.
+Lucky incapacitates Chicago and he, Justice and a bleeding and shaken Iesha abandon him.

 Further up the coast at a scenic lookout, Justice discloses her past to a sympathetic Lucky, including her grandmother's passing two years earlier as well as her mother's suicide when she was 12.
-Upon the trio's arrival in Oakland, he reveals to her the existence of his daughter, but before she can respond, he notices ambulances outside his aunt Audrey's residence, discovering that Kalil, with whom he had been working on recording music, has been shot and killed.
-Blaming himself for not being available sooner as he could have prevented the shooting, he drops off the ladies at a nearby motel and berates Justice for distracting him during their journey.
-Jessie visits the ladies at the motel before the hair show and advises them about men.
-Lucky's uncle Earl and aunt Audrey give him Kalil's recording equipment, inspiring him to quit his job and focus on both his recording career and Keisha.
+Upon the trio's arrival in Oakland, Lucky reveals Keisha's existence to Justice but before she can respond, he notices ambulances outside his aunt Audrey's residence, discovering that Kalil, with whom he had been working on recording music, has been shot and killed.
+Blaming himself for not being available sooner as he could have prevented the shooting, he drops Justice and Iesha off at a nearby motel and berates Justice for distracting him during their journey.
+Jessie visits Justice and Iesha at the motel before the hair show and advises them about men.
+Lucky's uncle Earl and Audrey give him Kalil's recording equipment, inspiring him to quit his job and focus on both his recording career and Keisha.

-Months later, Lucky, having gained full custody of his daughter, re-encounters Justice at the beauty salon, introducing her to Keisha.
+Months later, Lucky, having gained full custody of Keisha, re-encounters Justice at the beauty salon, introducing her to Keisha.
 Remorseful over his cruel conduct towards Justice in Oakland, he apologizes.
 She smiles at him coyly and they passionately kiss before she turns to focus on Keisha's hair.
 Justice's and Lucky's eyes meet over Keisha's head and they smile at each other, as strongly connected as ever.